open-energy-transition/pypsa-zambia-workshops/open-tyndp-workshops/intro.md

 #### Installing the package manager `conda`

 If you don't want to use Google Colab you will need to install the packages locally.
-For running this Python and nearly all of the software packages in the scientific python ecosystem are [open-source](https://opensource.org/).
+For running this, Python and nearly all of the software packages in the scientific python ecosystem are [open-source](https://opensource.org/).
 Coordinating the compatibility between these different packages and their multiple versions can be difficult!
 Fortunately, the problem is solved by using a Python
 _distribution_ and/or _package manager_.
 You should use a package manager!